 scenario_creator function

 This function instantiates models for scenarios and usually attaches some information about the scenario tree.
-It is required, but can have any name, and its first argment must be the scenario name.
+It is required, but can have any name, and its first argument must be the scenario name.
 The other two arguments are optional.
 The scenario_creator_kwargs option specifies data that is passed through from the calling program. scenario_creator_kwargs must be a dictionary, and might give, e.g., a data directory name or probability distribution information.
 The scenario_creator function returns an instantiated model for the instance.
 I.e., it either creates a ConcreteModel or else it creates and instantiates an AbstractModel.

 The scenario_creator function somehow needs to create a list of non-leaf tree node objects that are constructed by calling scenario_tree.ScenarioNode which is not very hard for two stage problems, because there is only one non-leaf node and it must be called “ROOT”.
-If there are other scenario tree nodes, their names, although strings, must indicates their position in the tree, like “ROOT_3_0_1”.
-A given non-root node, which is the child number k of a node with name parentname, should be named parentname_k.
-The node constructor takes as arguments:
+There is a helper function mpisppy.sputils.attach_root_node

 • name,